Yes, You Can Reverse Gingivitis at Home: Here's How

 The Main Culprit Behind Gingivitis

 In addition to plaque, other factors can indirectly worsen gingivitis.
-These include anything that promotes more plaque buildup, such as dental crowding, cavities, or poorly fitting dental crowns and bridges.
+These include anything that promotes more plaque buildup, such as dental crowding, cavities, or poorly fitting dental crowns and fillings.

 People who breathe through their mouths are more prone to severe forms of gingivitis.
 Mouth breathing dries out the mouth, preventing saliva from doing its natural cleaning function.